Managerial accounting vs. financial accounting: What works?

 Improved problem-solving

-Founders can use managerial accounting to help solve cash flow problems.
+Founders can use a management accountant to help solve cash flow problems.
 Cash flow statement analysis is an accounting technique that looks at cash inflows and outflows to determine if the organization's spending is out of balance.

 Cash flow monitoring helps you identify areas where you need to cut costs or allocate more funds for the organization to remain profitable.